 Pound cakes get their fine texture from lengthy beating which incorporates air into the batter., and this pound cake gets an extra boost of lightness from beaten egg whites.
+Cream the butter and sugar for at least 4 to 5 minutes before you add the remaining ingredients.
 You'll find some helpful pound cake tips below the recipe.

 - 3 cups granulated sugar

 - 1 cup butter, room temperature (68 F to 72 F)

 - 6 eggs, room temperature, separated (see the tips)

 - 3 cups all-purpose flour, 13 1/2 ounces, spoon and sweep

 - 2 tablespoons butter, softened

 - 1 to 2 tablespoons milk or hot water